Crowdedlight/Crows-Zeus-Additions/readme.md

 Features Requireing ACE:
 * **Set supply Vehicle:** Set an object or vehicle as an ACE rearm/refuel/repair vehicle
 * **Capture Player:** Easily capture the unit it is used on.
 It does a full zeus heal on the unit, set them captive, and removes weapons and radio and place it inside a box next to them.
 * **Radius Heal:** Heals all units in a sphere radius around the clicked position.
 Makes it easy to heal all units if a vehicle is arma'ed or otherwise need to pick all up.
+Will also put out units on fire.
 * **Mass Surrender/Captive:** Can select entire sides or players/groups to toggle surrender or captive.
 * **Mass Unconscious:** Can select entire sides or players/groups to toggle ACE unconscious on.
 * **Inflict ACE Medical damage:** with selection of limb, damage-type and damage.
 (Useful for medic training of specific wounds.
 Logs dmg and target in RPT log files when used)